Rahulpandey73dotcom/Campus-Reconnect/README.md

 # Campus-Reconnect
-It is web based lost and found system, login and signup page.
+It is web based lost and found system where you get your lost things.
+And if you found something you can give it back by using our e connect system.